sagemath/trac_to_gh/Issue 9575.md

 # Issue 9575: Grundy coloring of a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9575

 Original creator: ncohen